-Alignment to Local Transport Plan (LTP)
+Alignment to Local Transport Plan

-Better connecting people, markets and businesses, and future transport provision will help to improve regional productivity and this is set out in the LTP.
+Better connecting people, markets and businesses, and future transport provision will help to improve regional productivity.
 This will help the Authority to deliver its economic vision and improve quality of life for all.
 Public transport such as CAM will play a key part in achieving those outcomes.